 Breach of Warranty

-A consumer in California may file suit for a products liability claim under a theory that the express warranty for the product was violated or that an implied (unwritten) warranty was violated.
+A consumer’s product liability lawyer in California may file suit for a products liability claim under a theory that the express warranty for the product was violated or that an implied (unwritten) warranty was violated.

 Express warranties are those written guarantees that come with a product generally in fine print that makes a promise from the seller to the buyer that the goods are as described and are fits to be used for a particular purpose.
 For example, an express warranty for a motorcycle may state that the product is suitable for on road use only and can be used up to the posted speed limit on an interstate highway.
 If a consumer uses the motorcycle within its described parameters and the motorcycle has a mechanical failure causing a motorcycle accident which results in injury to the user, the injured party may sue under a theory that the warranty allowed the consumer to assume using the motorcycle in such a way was safe.